tayyebisrarlds/comp2850-minimal-solution/portfolio/submission-template.md

 **Task was not assigned for this story**

-## Story S6: No JavaScript is No Problem
+## Week 6 Story S6: No JavaScript is No Problem
 **Situation**: When I cannot use JavaScript on my browser **Motivation**: I want to still be able to use my applications, like my todo list.
 **Outcome**: So I don't miss important deadlines just because of a software or hardware limitation